LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 ## Desktop notifications

-LiveEngage desktop notifications do not support the following browsers:
+Conversational Cloud desktop notifications do not support the following browsers:

 * Internet Explorer 11x